- 21 Oct 2024

 The configurable fields for a service check can be separated into two categories:

-Fields that are common to all service checks are covered below.
+Below are fields that are common to all service checks.
 Fields that are specific to an individual service check are covered in the documentation for that service check.
 See the Service Check List for individual service checks.

 Fields Common to All Service Checks